Parramatta River: Remediation

 While some areas of the river with heavily contaminated sediments have not been remediated, there is significant remediation of sediments about to start in Homebush Bay.
 These include the dioxin contaminated sediments near the former Union Carbide plant and the lead contaminated sediments near the former Berger Paints plant.
 The former AGL site has been analysed, a remediation plan developed and approved, remediation completed and construction commenced on medium to high density residential development, but the sediments, which independent research shows to be contaminated with pollutants from the AGL operations, have not yet had the investigation stage finalised (As of 2000).

 Other areas have had sediments covered with concrete to prevent the fish eating the benthos.
 Some of these companies claim that the contamination is best left alone, but environmentalists have argued that the contamination could be being passed up the food chain and claim that the companies are trying to avoid the costs incurred in pollution cleanup.

+During the Vietnam War, the chemical Agent Orange was produced near the Parramatta River.
+The last remnants of this chemical were cleaned in 2010.